Latest Figures Show New Home Sales Climb in Lubbock, Prices Drop

 A total of 474 new homes were sold during the 12 months that ended in September, up from 456 for the year that ended in August.

-New home closings accounted for 7.3% of overall housing closings.
-This is up from the 4.0% of closings a year earlier.
-Following a year-over-year increase in January, closings of new and existing homes also rose year-over-year in February.
+New home closings made up 7.2% of overall housing closings.
+This is a gain from 4.6% of closings a year earlier.
+Following a year-over-year increase in August, closings of new and existing homes also climbed year-over-year in September.